idf_component.yml

 examples

-A list of directories with examples.
+A list of directories containing examples.

 directory.
 The ESP Component Registry will automatically discover examples in the examples